facebook/infer/README-pulseinf.md

 The results go into infer-run.log as well as on the standard output

-# Run Pulse/Pulse-OO on some OOS project (ex: openssl)
+# Run Pulse/Pulse-OO on some OSS project (ex: openssl)

 git clone https://github.com/openssl/openssl
 cp termination-run-all.sh ./openssl/